Pumpkin Pancakes with Pancake Mix (High Protein)

 This post may contain affiliate links.
 Please read our disclosure policy.

-It’s that time of year for pumpkin everything!
-These easy, flavorful pumpkin pancakes with pancake mix are perfectly fluffy and absolutely delicious.
-They have all the qualities of fully homemade pancakes with a major shortcut, pancake mix.
+These easy pumpkin pancakes with pancake mix are moist, fluffy, easy to make, and perfect for the fall season.
+They have all the qualities of fully homemade pancakes with a major shortcut: pancake mix!

-Pumpkin pancakes with pancake mix on a plate with a fork.
+Pumpkin pancakes made with pancake mix stacked on a plate with butter and syrup.

 Want to save this recipe?